HeardLibrary/linked-data/vanderbot/count_entities.md

 (or `python3` if your installation requires it).

 The following options can be used with the command.
-Under normal operation, either the `--qids` (or `-Q`) or the `--graph` (or `-G`) option SHOULD be used.
+Under normal operation, either the `--csv` (or `-C`) or the `--graph` (or `-G`) option SHOULD be used.
 If neither is given, a test graph pattern is used to screen the items.

 Output is to one of two forms of CSV file.
 If no property is specified by the `--prop` (or `-P`) option, a listing and count of properties used by the target group of items is saved in a file called `properties_summary.csv`.
 If a property is specified, a list and count of values of that property for the target group of items is saved in a file whose name begins with the P ID of the property, followed by `_summary.csv` (for example `P31_summary.csv`).